Heroes and Parenting: Achilles vs. Hawkeye

 “You can live a long happy obscure life or you can die young and be famous forever.” — Homer’s Iliad

 Achilles, for example, has always bothered me, from essentially my first exposure.
 His role in the Iliad boils down to the idea that it is somehow more admirable to be a well-recognized fighter than an obscure family man.
 Better to be remembered through the ages as a great warrior than to be happy.
 Sure, he had cause to regret this decision when his beloved friend Patroclus dies, but that doesn’t change how we view Achilles.
 Thousands of years later, he is still known as one of the greatest warriors to ever live.

 Certainly, there is a social benefit to these sorts of stories that laud the pursuit of dangerous activities that benefit society in general.
-We need firefighters, police, and soldiers.
-They deserve our praise, and we need to praise them.
-Else why else would anyone want to do such a difficult job?
+We need firefighters, police, and, unfortunately, soldiers, and aggrantizement of their positions is one way to compensate for the generally shoddy financial compensation we’re able to offer.
 As with teachers and doctors, a society needs to provide the building blocks of espirit de corps and motivation to pursue these dangerous but necessary tasks.
-We need warriors to defend us.
 I wouldn’t be who I am today without the values passed down to me as a result of the American Revolutionary War.
 Certainly other wars throughout history have had an important part in shaping the narrative of our world.

 But our role models and heroes shouldn’t be so narrowly devoted to managing conflicts, either.
 Spartan mothers were accorded equal respect as Spartan warriors, after all.
 A woman who died in childbirth was as important as a man who died in battle.
 It’s an admirable ideal.